Afras99/Landmark_classification_and_tagging_for_social_media/README.md

-# Deep Learning Nanodegree
+# Udacity Machine Learning Fundamentals Nanodegree
-# Deep Learning

 ## Project: Landmark Classification & Tagging for Social Media

 Project for Udacity's Deep Learning Nanodegree program.
 In this project, I developed a deep learning model using Pytorch to detect and classify landmarks.